English Language Requirement

 Academic success at USC is strongly dependent upon the ability to communicate in English.
 Listening, speaking, reading and writing proficiency must be well developed in order to assimilate large amounts of difficult material under limited time conditions with full comprehension.
 Such proficiency is much greater than that required for ordinary everyday living.
 Therefore, every effort should be made to acquire English proficiency prior to entering the university.

 Admitted international students are normally required to take the International Student English (ISE) Examination, administered by the USC Center for Testing and Assessment at the beginning of the first term of study.
 The results on the examination determine whether or not students must take special courses in English.
-However, international students who meet the following conditions will not be required to take the ISE exam (beginning those seeking admission to fall 2013)*:
+However, international students who meet the following conditions may not be required to take the ISE exam*:

 - Ph.D. and undergraduate applicants who have achieved an Internet Based TOEFL (iBT) score of 100, with no less than 20 on each sub-score; or an IELTS score of 7, with no less than 6 on each band score, taken within the past 2 years, will be exempted from taking USC’s ISE Exam.